Keyboard shortcuts

 Introduction

-git-loom is a Git CLI tool that supercharges your workflow by weaving together multiple feature branches into a single integration branch.
+git-loom is a Git CLI tool that weaves your branches together into a single integration branch.
 Inspired by tools like jujutsu and Git Butler, git-loom helps you work on multiple features simultaneously while keeping your branches organized and independent.

 Think of it as a loom that weaves multiple threads (feature branches) into a single fabric (integration branch).